Wave: de Broglie waves

-that is, a number of waves of wavelengths λ such that kλ = 2 π.
+that is, a number of waves of wavelengths λ such that kλ = 2π.

 The parameter σ decides the spatial spread of the Gaussian along the x-axis, while the Fourier transform shows a spread in wave vector k determined by 1/σ.
 That is, the smaller the extent in space, the larger the extent in k, and hence in λ = 2π/k.